pajato/java-examples/README.md

     include ':ex1', ':ex2', ...

 With this structure in place a new example (project) can be added very simply.
-For example, _ex1_ would add the following to *java-examples* folder:
+For example, _ex1_ would add the following to the *java-examples* folder:

     ~/java-examples/
       ex1/